 Organizations around the world are now faced with a unique challenge related to the processing and use of personal data of European citizens.
-The European General Data Protection Regulation (GDPR) was adopted by the European Parliament in May 2016.
-The implementation period has been two years, which means that this regulation will enter into force at the end of May 2018.
-It regulates processing of personal data by private companies and public bodies uniformly throughout the European Union and applies directly in all member states without having to be transposed into national law.
+The European General Data Protection Regulation (GDPR) was adopted by the European Parliament in May 2016 with an implementation period of two years, meaning it enters into force in May 2018.
+It regulates processing of personal data by private companies and public bodies uniformly throughout the European Union and applies directly to the citizens of all member states.

-Although some detail questions have not yet been fully answered by the new regulation, the following major changes to existing legal regulations have already been decided upon:
+Although some detailed questions have not yet been fully answered by the new regulation, the following major changes to existing legal regulations have already been decided upon:

-Because of these and similar changes, companies are required to take measures to ensure compliance with the GDPR until it is entered into force.
+Because of these and similar changes, companies around the world are required to take measures to ensure compliance with the GDPR until it is entered into force.

-For this reason, we have developed possibilities to easily meet and prove various aspects of the GDPR using ADONIS or ADOIT.
+For this reason, we have developed an add-on to easily meet and prove compliance to the various aspects of the GDPR using ADONIS or ADOIT.

-In this article, we will be looking at the details of the requirements and present implementation proposals with our process management and enterprise architecture management tools.
+In this article, we will be looking at the details of the requirements and current implementation proposals with our process management and enterprise architecture management tools.

 From the point of view of electronic data processing, the following aspects of data and their processing are at the forefront of the EU GDPR: